mrguzzo/mrguzzo.github.io/Check_Light_Response.md

-# Check the light response
+# Access the light response

 After running the simulation, you can generate a plot of the number of photons per channel.
 To do so, follow the steps below.